Poor Nutrition and Neuropathy in Jacksonville FL

 After we get your diet back on track, we treat your symptoms with a variety of approaches depending on your unique needs.
 Often, chiropractic spinal manipulation can relieve compression on nerves and physical therapy can strengthen your musculoskeletal system to support your nervous system.

-If you have damaged nerves, regenerative medicine may be able to repair the tissues and restore full function.
+If you have damaged nerves, we may be able to repair the tissues and restore full function.
 We use platelet-rich plasma (PRP) therapy and stem cell therapy to introduce powerful, all-natural healing properties into your tissues to regenerate them and promote cell growth in your nerves.

 If you suspect you're suffering from nutrition-related neuropathy, call the nearest office.